 - Freed slaves had the same rights as French colonial subjects

-The Code Noir resulted in a far higher percentage of blacks being free people of colour compared to non-French colonies.
-They were on average more literate, with a significant number of them owning businesses, properties and even slaves.
+The Code Noir resulted in a far higher percentage of blacks being free people of color compared to non-French colonies.
+They were, on average, more literate, with a significant number of them owning businesses, properties, and even slaves.